Where Are They now? A new article series

 They did have a personal website titled 7crows.com, but that site seems to be down at the moment.
 The latest snapshot on the wayback machine is on June 16, 2014.
 And really, you have to go back as far as 2012 to see anything besides a Twitter link.
 Not really sure why the site got taken down, but it seems a shame to me.
 With blogs, you can express yourself much more freely than on a social media website, for better or worse.

-Since Deus Ex, Robin has since worked on games such as Redfall and Destiny 2 as a producer, and worked on the MMO Star Wars: The Old Republic.
+Since Deus Ex, Robin has since worked on games such as Redfall as a writer, and Destiny 2 as a producer.
+Also worked on the MMO Star Wars: The Old Republic.
 Moby Games lists their role as Production Team though I am not sure what that means.
 Additionally, they worked on Freelancer as a designer. source

 As for their other creative works, I could only find sources on their old site, 7Crows.
 The main creative works they seem to have worked on solo are the comic Seraphim and Cyberpunk: The Seraphim Files.
 It seems they tried publishing a book called I Buy My Time Secondhand but I cannot find anything about it outside of the announcement on 7crows, so I assume it just never got published since their article said it was “under consideration.”
 There is an author on Goodreads called Chris Todd, but that author has published under that name even after Robin’s transition, and there seems to be no correlation with Robins work, so I assume that it is a different person altogether.